 - Finally, if there are ways that you feel the office could be improved to facilitate a more fun and productive working environment, please bring those ideas to Danny!

 - Attend lab meetings.
 Lab meetings will be held weekly throughout the academic year.
-During the summer, lab meetings will rarely occur and only on an ad-hoc
+During the summer, lab meetings rarely occur and only on an ad-hoc

-- It is expected that graduate students and postdocs will facilitate lab meeting at least 2-3 times per year.
+- It is expected that graduate students and postdocs will facilitate lab meeting at least 3 times per year.
 This may include getting feedback on a paper/grant, giving a practice presentation, or facilitating a discussion about a paper or topic.

 - When you facilitate, be sure to send an email out 1 week in advance announcing the topic and providing any pre-meeting reading materials.